berkimbayev/kinnow/README.md

 </p>

 ###
-At kinnow, 've developed an ergonomic theater design, with an LED display slightly raised and tilted above the audience.
-This solution minimizes the drawbacks described above and provides the best viewing expereince for everyone.
+In Kinnow's ergonomic theater design, a large LED display is slightly raised and tilted above the audience.
+This simple and obvious solution minimizes all of the drawbacks described above and provides the best viewing experience for everyone.
 ###

 <p>